anrobertson/surfs_up/README.md

 ```

-I wrote a query that filters the Measurement table to retrieve the temperatures for the month of June and December.
+I constructed a query to filter the Measurement table and retrieve the temperature readings specifically for the months of June and December.

 ### Query code for June